 Final Presentation Peer Feedback: Students must submit a feedback report for each of their peers' Final Presentations to receive a portion of the final grade.
-The value of each feedback report will be pro-rated per submission, based on the total number of students in the class.
-The grade will be determined by the number of submitted feedback reports by the submission deadline.
+Each feedback report carries the same weight and the value of each will be pro-rated based on the total number of students presenting.
+The grade will be determined by two factors: